Prof. Dr. Muhammad Shakil

 • To enable undergraduate students to critically evaluate & interpret biochemical basis of biological processes.

-• To provide postgraduate students with the ability to master discovery & translation of new knowledge concerning the molecular basis of life through interdisciplinary research and training.
+• To provide postgraduate students with the ability to master the discovery & translation of new knowledge concerning the molecular basis of life through interdisciplinary research and training.

-• To produce aspiring molecular life scientists who can make discoveries in the field of health to prevent, diagnose or treat diseases.
+• To produce aspiring molecular life scientists who can make discoveries in the field of health to prevent, diagnose or treat diseases

 Objectives:

-• To make medical, dental & Allied health undergraduate students understand fundamental concepts of biochemistry and to enable them to apply those concepts to the practice of medicine.
+• To make medical, & Allied health undergraduate students understand fundamental concepts of biochemistry and to enable them to apply those concepts to the practice of medicine.

 • To provide teaching assistance to nursing undergraduate students in the subject of biochemistry.